 Catering to Local Cultures and Music Tastes

-Mainstream streaming services may have a global presence, but there remains a need for companies that can address the specificities of local markets.
 This is reflected in the growing success of companies like Gaana and JioSaavn in India, Waw Musik, Mdundo, and Boomplay in African countries, Anghami in the Middle East and North Africa, and the aforementioned Tuned Global services.

-Appealing to a regional audience entails everything from supporting local languages to crafting a brand identity that reflects the cultural values of listeners.
-As Spiro says, “these are really, really heavily localized markets, and the mainstream Western approach isn’t resonating with them.
+As Spiro says, “These are heavily localised markets and the mainstream Western approach isn’t resonating with them.
 There needs to be a niche service that local listeners and artists identify with.
 It makes them feel better knowing that it’s a local service.”

 Because regional services often experience high demand for local repertoire, they also need to foreground local talent and develop relationships with artists and influencers in the community.
 It’s also crucial to have detailed metadata for effective recommendations and discovery.
-For PortalDisc in Chile, for instance, Tuned Global uses metadata to categorize music by region and subgenre.

-Streaming services in emerging markets need to consider finding the right long-term balance between a local-only approach and eventually acquiring international content, however.
 While local repertoire usually still dominates, the global availability of providers such as Spotify means that listeners now expect access to international hits as well.

 “I was working in Jakarta, Indonesia for many years,” Spiro recalls.
-“Traditionally in Indonesia it’s been about local music, local artists.
+“Traditionally in Indonesia, it’s been about local music, local artists.
 But then other services arrived: Spotify, JOOX Music.
 Next thing I’m in Jakarta and everyone’s singing along to Ed Sheeran songs!
 It challenges the notion that everyone just wants to hear local music, because now they’ve been exposed.
 As a business, you have to pivot.”

 Having content and features that appeal to local listeners is a good way to acquire users, but another key element to consider is the price point.